Taekyoon/TensorflowCampProject/README.md

 This project aims to develop RCNN model for detecting fake news.
 Officially, this project will start on July 3rd, but until this camp starts, I can prepare for this project for 2 months.
 Therefore, the plan will separated into two parts; Before camp, During Camp.
 Before camp will plan for building more concrete backgrounds for development and During camp will plan for implementing Deep Learning models and measuring accuracy.
 ### Before camp
 ### During camp
+For 4 weeks, basically, I'm going to implement RCNN models and test for accuracy.
+While I work on this, I will do several works following this procedure.
+1. Text Preprocessing
+2. Word Representation Modeling
+3. Building RCNN models
+4. Deploying Models on Cloud Computer
+5. Testing and Measuring Model Performance

+From the followed list, the first and second procedure will work on first week.
+This first week will work on text processing for data clean and deciding window size and word dimensions for Word Embedding Modeling.
+During next two weeks, I am implementing the third and fourth procedures building RCNN Models on Cloud Computer.
+In this session, the models will be tuned and optimized in a better performance and deply on cloud computer.
+Until third week, when the deployment is finished, testing and measuring for model will be done.
 ## References
 * B.S Detection Application: https://github.com/selfagency/bs-detector
 * Mark Zuckerberg Source: https://www.facebook.com/zuck/posts/10103253901916271